annibal1/Auto_Upload_Torrent_XbtitFM/README.md

 python start.py bluray "D:\Film\BluRay\Il Gladiatore (10th Anniversary Edition)"

+Handling Single Files with the -s Option

+To process a single file instead of an entire directory, use the -s option.
+This option ensures that the script correctly handles individual files.

+Example for a Single File:

+bash

+python start.py serietv -s "C:\Users\Administrator\Desktop\Respira.S01.C0P\Respira.1x08.Goccia.fredda.NF.WEB-DL.DDP5.1.H.264.C0P.mkv"

+Handling Paths with Spaces

+When using paths that contain spaces, make sure to enclose the entire path in double quotes (").
+This applies to both category names and directory paths.

+Example with Spaces:

+bash

+python start.py bluray "C:\Users\Administrator\Desktop\Ragazze interrotte (1999) - BDMux HEVC 1080p - Ita Eng"

 Script Workflow

     Create a Torrent File: The script creates a torrent using mktorrent (Ubuntu) or torrentool (Windows) and saves it in the directory specified in TORRENT_SAVE_DIR.
     Upload the Torrent: The script uploads the torrent file to the site using the URL provided in the .env file.
     Download the Torrent: It downloads the newly generated torrent file from the site and adds it to qBittorrent for seeding.
     Recheck the Files: The script performs a recheck on qBittorrent to ensure the files match the torrent.
     Force a Second Recheck: After 2 minutes, it forces a second recheck to verify everything is set up correctly.

 Troubleshooting

     Authentication Error on qBittorrent: Verify that the login credentials in the .env file are correct.
     TMDB Search Issues: Check that your TMDB API key is valid and that the movie title is correctly formatted.
     Torrent Does Not Seed: Ensure that the save paths (TORRENT_SAVE_DIR and POSTER_SAVE_DIR) are correct and that the files are present.

 By following this guide, you will be able to install, configure, and use the script on either Ubuntu or Windows systems to automate torrent creation and seeding.